hyzboy/CMGameEngine/README.md

 ﻿* except in blacklist, use is free.
 Includes all commercial and non-commercial environment,
     all open source and closed source project.
 But again, we are not responsible for any problems that arise.

-* Re the development and use of the project, the name must have a clear identity.
+* Re the development or use of the project, the name must have a clear identity.
     Otherwise you will not get any kind of support,and was added to the blacklist,even if you pay.

 * when committing code to the repo in preference to creating its own branches only in own branch is submitted.